n0toose/n0toose/README.md

-You can find my newest projects on [Codeberg](https://codeberg.org/n0toose).
+Most of my personal projects have been moved to [Codeberg](https://codeberg.org/n0toose).